Further education: Wales

-Further education in Wales comes under the remit of the Welsh Assembly Government.
+Further education in Wales comes under the remit of the Welsh Government.
 Funding came from Education and Learning Wales from 2000 until 2006, when that organisation was merged with the Assembly.

 Republic of Ireland

 Further education in the Republic of Ireland is similar to that offered in the UK.
 Typical areas include apprenticeships and other vocational qualifications in many disciplines, such as childcare, farming, retail, and tourism.
 The many types of further education awards are known as Post Leaving Certificates.

 Further education has expanded immensely in recent years, helped by the institutions and their relationships with their communities.
 Quality and Qualifications Ireland (QQI), which was established in November 2012, is the regulator for FE qualifications.